 Today, it is home to over 3,300 residents and more than 300 businesses and growing.
 In the 1980s, to distinguish the two sections of Shockoe, the area west of 14th Street was dubbed "Shockoe Slip" and the area to the east was called "Shockoe Bottom."
-Historically, it was a single neighborhood, so the term Shockoe will be used throughout this document.
+The term Shockoe will be used throughout this document because this plan covers portions of both neighborhoods.